51Degrees/specifications/pipeline-specification/features/data-updates.md

 Providing for both being active at the same time adds complexity to the implementation.

-Implementations may choose to report an error when inconsistent configuration options are chosen.
+Implementations MAY choose to report an error when inconsistent configuration options are chosen.

 ### Update on start-up